OpenStorageNetwork/openstoragenetwork.github.io/content/docs/request-bucket/index.md

 {{< figure src="new-allocation-2.png" alt="Bucket request fields." >}}
 7. Click "Submit" to finalize your request.

 After you submit your bucket request, please allow two business days for the OSN team to review and approve your request.
-Once approved, you'll receive a confirmation email.
+Once approved, you'll receive a confirmation email and your bucket allocation page will contain your new bucket keys and endpoint.

+## Bucket attributes

+Each OSN bucket has several important *attributes* that you need to read and write data.
+To view a bucket's attributes, navigate to the **Allocations** section on the project page and click the blue folder next to the bucket.

+{{< figure src="bucket-detail-button.png" alt="Bucket detail icon location." >}}

+On the bucket detail page, scroll to the **Allocation Attributes** section to see your bucket attributes.
+Each bucket has the following attributes:

+- **OSN Anonymous Access:** (True / False) determines whether the bucket accepts anonymous (keyless) read access.
+- **OSN Bucket Endpoint:** (URL) the address of the server which hosts the bucket.
+- **OSN Bucket Name:** the name of the OSN bucket.
+- **OSN Bucket Quota (TB):** how much storage capacity the bucket has, in terabytes.
+- **OSN RO Bucket Access Key / Secret:** the access key pair for *read only* access.
+- **OSN RW Bucket Access Key / Secret:** the access key pair for *read and write* access.

+{{< figure src="bucket-attributes.png" alt="Bucket attributes after deployment." >}}